Teaching or Research Assistantships

 The department has other part-time opportunities for students to work as a grader or as a tutor in a "help Lab".
 As a part-time employee for the department, students will receive an hourly wage only.
 Students can pick up applications for part-time employment opportunities in the department office (311 ESH).

-Visit the Financial Aid office to learn about other for financial assistance.
+Visit the Financial Aid office to learn about other possibilities for financial assistance.

 National organizations that offer a variety of fellowships or scholarships for students from backgrounds that are underrepresented in graduate schools can be found on the Graduate School's website.